Jackie Chan Adventures: DVD

-Video game
+Video games

-There has only been one Jackie Chan game, Jackie Chan Adventures, first released on Game Boy Advance then re-released on PlayStation 2, both under different titles.
+There are two video games based on the animated series.
+The first, Jackie Chan Adventures: Legend of the Dark Hand is a beat 'em-up released for the Game Boy Advance in November 2001.
+The second, simply titled Jackie Chan Adventures is an action-adventure game released for the PlayStation 2 in October 2004.

 Successors

 Following Jackie Chan Adventures, Chan set off to create local productions in Asia.
 The first, Jackie Chan's Fantasia, is a 52-episode Chinese animated series produced by Nanjing Hongying Animation Entertainment.
 It aired in 2009 on CCTV and in English on Sonic-Nickelodeon.

 In 2017, Chan announced All New Jackie Chan Adventures, a $6 million 104-episode Chinese CG-animated series produced by Zhejiang Talent Television & Film, Khorgas JJ Culture Media Co., and VJ Animation Studio.
 It was released in China in 2017, with a feature film scheduled for 2019.
 Despite the name, it is unrelated to the American series.